NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 * A list of DNS zones (called "member zones").

+An implementation of catalog zones MAY have

 * Default zone configuration information common to all member zones.

 * Zone-specific configuration information.

+Zone properties are not described nor defined in this document.
+Implementations of catalog zones MAY have zone properties defined.
+Implementations of catalog zones SHOULD ignore zone properties or any other RR in the catalog zone which is meaningless or useless to the implementation.

 An implementation of catalog zones MAY allow the catalog to contain other catalog zones as member zones, but default zone configuration present in a